 “Thanks,” and “Oh, OK” do not advance the conversation in any way.
 Feel free to put “No Reply Necessary” at the top of the e-mail when you don’t anticipate a response.

-Do not hit "reply all" unless every member on the e-mail chain needs to know.
-You want to make sure that you are not sending everyone on a list your answer.
+Do not hit “reply all” unless every member of the e-mail chain needs to know.
+You want to make sure that you are not sending everyone on an email your answer.